SageRalph/RESTeasy/README.md

-postUpdateForm  | Called with the resource that was written to the form. preSave         | Called with the resource to be saved. <br>Allows interruption of the action, or modification of the resource before it is saved. postSave        | Called with the response from saving the resource. preDelete       | Called with the id of the resource to be deleted. <br>Allows interruption of the action. <br>*Note: This hook will be run even if no element is selected, allowing for programmatic selection.* postDelete      | Called with the response from deleting the resource.
+postUpdateForm  | Called with the resource that was written to the form. preSave         | Called with the resource to be saved. <br>Allows interruption of the action, or modification of the resource before it is saved. postSave        | Called with the response from saving the resource. preDelete       | Called with the id of the resource to be deleted. <br>Allows interruption of the action. <br>*Note: This hook will be run even if no element is selected, allowing for programmatic selection.
+The delete event will only proceed if an element was selected or a value is returned by this hook* postDelete      | Called with the response from deleting the resource.

 ### Form Design